Representation-independent manipulations with Dirac matrices and spinors: Relations involving spinors

 To determine which combination of the $\chi_s$'s occur in $\hat\xi_s$, we use \Eqn{CsigCinv} and recall that $\sigma_{12}$ commutes with $\gamma_0$ to obtain

 It can be easily seen from \Eqs{gamdag}{sigdef} that $\sigma_{12}$ is hermitian.
 So, from \Eqn{sigxichi}, we obtain

 which gives

 This shows that $\hat\xi_s$ is also an eigenstate of $\sigma_{12}$, with eigenvalue $-s$.
 Recalling the result we found earlier about its eigenvalue of $\gamma_0$, we conclude that $\hat\xi_s$ must be proportional to $\chi_{-s}$.
 Since both $\gamma_0$ and $C$ are unitary matrices and $\xi_s$ is normalized to have unit norm, the norm of $\hat\xi_s$ is also unity, so the proportionality constant can be a pure phase, of the form $e^{i\theta}$.
 But notice that the definition of the matrix $C$ in \Eqn{C} has a phase arbitariness as well.
 In other words, given a set of matrices $\gamma_\mu$, the matrix $C$ can be obtained only up to an overall phase from \Eqn{C}.
-We can utilize this arbitrariness by fixing $\hat\xi_s$ to be equal to $\chi_{-s}$, i.e.,
+We can choose the overall phase of $C$ such that the relation